 Meet John Ashworth, a handsome young man who works for a dog delivery service transporting rescued strays to new owners.

 Feb 2015 | TheDogPress.com

 Dell Arthur, Features Writer

 It all started when John Ashworth was 10 years old.
 Now in his early 20’s he has spent much of his life rescuing and re-homing stray dogs.
 That sometimes leaves him with bite marks but for Ashworth, that matters little.
 To John every dog is important and deserves a home.
-As a result of being involved with the actual rescues he now devotes all his time delivering these fortunate pups to new forever homes.

 In California where Ashworth lives he estimates that 95 per cent of the stray animals captured are destroyed within days.
 For him that is unacceptable and as a consequence he now works for several animal rescue centers transporting all sizes and breeds of dogs to new homes where loving pet parents open their hearts and homes.